Use of certificates with Entuity

 -delete -alias <certificate alias> [-entuityStorePass <password>] [-defaultStorePass <password>]

 - Delete a certificate by its alias from both the Entuity trust store and the default JRE trust store.
-The specified alias shall not contain the prefix entuity_.
+The specified alias must not contain the prefix entuity_.
 Passwords are optional - if missing, then the default password changeit will be used for both stores.

 -merge